flamingos in Laguna Mar Chiquita

 Aluminum is also fine, as carbon is generally much more expensive.
 We know that choosing a tripod is not easy and we are available to help you choose the right model for you.

-A Polarizing filter will be very useful on boat trips to neutralize water reflections.
+A Polarizing filter will be very useful to neutralize water reflections in the lagoons.

-For those who love Landscape Photography, ND filters with 6 or 8 steps will be also very useful.
+For those who love Landscape Photography, ND filters with 6 or 8 steps will be also very useful to play with the movement of water and clouds.

-It is recommended to carry UV or Skylight filters, useful to protect the lenses from dust and splashes.
+It is recommended to carry UV or Skylight filters, useful to protect the lenses from Ultraviolet rays (even more important in these altitudes), dust and splashes.

 Finding the right photo backpack can be a difficult challenge.
 We recommend you to rely on a brand with quality and experience in the market.